 Winter 2011 - Auburn, AL

-John Moss, Gabo Fernandez, Ryan Helsley and Brent Boyd bring award-winning Southern Soul Food Revival to the War Eagle town.
+John Moss, Ryan Helsley and Co. brought award-winning Southern Soul Food Revival to the War Eagle town.
 Designed with Moe’s Original BBQ’s theme of tying its Alabama and Colorado roots, the fast casual eatery is located in downtown Auburn right by Toomer's Corner.
 Complete with a 45 ft. full premium bar, this Moe’s Original BBQ has 11 high def TVs to catch all of the games and live music Thursdays through Saturdays.

 Winter 2012 - Boulder, CO